(Last Updated On: 24th July 2021)

 – Founded the College des Escossais in Montpellier, France – an international teaching school.

-– Planned Dunbars Close Gardens in Edinburgh and many more smaller ones in and around The Royal Mile.
+– Is widely thought to have planned Dunbars Close Gardens (his involvement here is not yet 100% proven) in Edinburgh and many more smaller ones in and around The Royal Mile.

 – Was knighted in 1932, shortly before his death that same year.